aosabook/500lines/dagoba/chapter.md

 If we need to see the world as it exists at a particular moment in time (e.g. 'now', where now is the moment our query begins) we can change our driver loop and the update handlers to add versioning to the data, and pass a pointer to that particular version into the query system.
 Doing this also opens the door to true transactions, and automated rollback/retries in an STM-like fashion.

+TODO tie this part in to Future directions below. maybe this whole section becomes split between future directions and the 'out' pipetype explanation.

 ## Future directions

+TODO

+### Hooks & prefs (copy-in, copy-out, etc)

+### Generative testing

+### Graph algorithms

+### "history, reversibility, stepwise debugging, query statistics"

+### Adverbs

+TODO

+we need to get collect gremlins from 'all' steps without having them modified by interleaving traversal steps. so we need a way to get the gremlin from the current 'all' step up to the last 'all' step. we could teleport it there, but
+- can we only teleport forward in time? backwards makes loops, which really cranks up the complexity of our queries
+- marking the teleportation endpoint and the individual steps that can send to it causes a lot of cross-step connections, which reduces our compositional / transformational abilities so instead we could wrap the gremlin in a bubble and float it downstream until it hits an allbuster that's wired to pop it. do they pop everything? everything from the same type of step? or is it labeled? you could miss one then, which is weird. and the gremlin actually does have to pass through everything eventually, triggering it as it goes -- so you really need two gremlins, a bubble one and a non-bubbled one after it. the 'all' could do that, though, by cloning it. how do you bubble? how do you pop? how do you bypass bubbles?

 ## Wrapping up

+TODO make sure this is consistent with the new structure above -- probably requires some rewriting.

 So what have we learned?
 Graph databases are great for storing interconnected [footnote1337] data that you plan to query via graph traversals.
 Adding laziness allows for a fluent interface over queries you could never express in an eager system for performance reasons, and allows you to cross async boundaries.
-Time makes things complicated, and time from multiple perspectives (i.e. concurrency) makes things very complicated, so whenever we can avoid introducing a temporal dependency (e.g. mutable state, measurable effects, etc) we make reasoning about our system easier.
+Time makes things complicated, and time from multiple perspectives (i.e. concurrency) makes things very complicated, so whenever we can avoid introducing a temporal dependency (e.g. state, measurable effects, etc) we make reasoning about our system easier.
 Building in a simple, decoupled and painfully unoptimized style leaves the door open for global optimizations later on, and using a driver loop allows for orthogonal optimizations -- each without introducing the brittleness and complexity into our code that is the hallmark of most optimization techniques.

 That last point can't be overstated: keep it simple.
 Eschew optimization in favor of simplicity.
 Work hard to achieve simplicity by finding the right model.
 Explore many possibilities.
 The chapters in this book provide ample evidence that highly non-trivial applications can have a small, tight kernel.
 Once you find that kernel for the application you are building, fight to keep complexity from polluting it.
 Build hooks for attaching additional functionality, and maintain your abstraction barriers at all costs.
 Using these techniques well is not easy, but they can give you leverage over otherwise intractable problems.